CiscoSecurity/sxo-05-security-workflows/docs/workflows/secure-firewall/0013-impact-red-remediation.md

 	* Create an approval request to perform automated remediation
 	* Send Webex notifications
 	* Wait for approval
-		* If the request was denied, send a Webex teams message and end the workflow
+		* If the request was denied, send a Webex message and end the workflow
 		* If the request was approved:
 			* For each action in the table of pending actions:
 				* Check which type of action it is and take action accordingly